umer936/tv-launcher/README.md

 * Controller support: map arrow keys or D-pad to navigate tiles
 * Themes: modify CSS in HTML version (if using WebEngine)
-* “All Apps” page: add more tiles with additional pages
+* All Apps page: add more tiles with additional pages

 ---